pallavicops/ise_notes/README.md

 # AMC Engineering Notes System

-This project that aims to provide college students with easy access to high-quality notes and study materials for their classes.
+The project that aims to provide college students with easy access to high-quality notes and study materials for their classes. .
+This system utilizes advanced database management techniques to efficiently store, organize, and retrieve syllabus content for various classes.
+The project is built using the latest web technologies and is designed to be user -friendly and easy to navigate.

 ## Screenshots